 - Prepare for and take the MCAT if you have not already taken the test or need to retake.
-Take the MCAT in the spring if possible, but no later than early summer in order to have scores submitted to the schools early in the cycle.
+Take the MCAT in the spring if possible, but no later than the end of June in order to have scores submitted to the schools early in the cycle.

-- The AMCAS application is available online on May 3 for applicants to begin filling out but cannot be submitted May 31.
+- The AMCAS application is available online in May for applicants to begin filling out but cannot be submitted until late May.